KOKADWARAkshay/todo-akshay-app/README.md

 Run the pipeline in Jenkins.
 If the pipeline completes successfully, the Docker image should be pushed to your AWS ECR repository.

 Conclusion
+Congratulations, you have successfully set up a Node